 For Advent, the Sunday School will be using Adam Hamilton’s Faithful:

 Christmas Through the Eyes of Joseph to view the Christmas story from another perspective.
 Throughout the lessons they will learn about Joseph, who he was and how despite feeling unsure in the beginning, faithfully followed God’s plan.

-Susan Campbell-Halley will be planning a “Messy Church” event for February and she is looking for other’s feedback!
+We will be planning a “Messy Church” event for February and are looking for other’s feedback!
 The idea is that we would have an evening where the Sunday School could invite their families, families from the community and members of the congregation to get together for a meal, story and a craft.
-If you have thoughts, ideas or questions see Susan.
+If you have thoughts, ideas or questions see Sunday School.
 Thanks!